 Background: Preeclampsia is a pregnancy-specific disorder characterized by multisystem involvement and significant maternal–fetal morbidity.
 Emerging evidence suggests that hematological indices may reflect underlying pathophysiological mechanisms, including inflammation, oxidative stress, and impaired erythropoiesis.

 Methods: This case–control study was conducted on 130 pregnant women (65 cases and 65 controls) referred to Shahid Rahimi Hospital between 2023 and 2024.
 Participants were matched based on maternal age and gestational age.
 Demographic characteristics and hematological parameters, including hemoglobin (Hb), hematocrit (HCT), red blood cell (RBC) count, mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), mean corpuscular hemoglobin concentration (MCHC), and red cell distribution width (RDW), were extracted from medical records.
-Independent t-tests and analysis of covariance (ANCOVA) were used for statistical analysis, adjusting for age, body mass index (BMI), education level, and parity.
+Independent t-tests and analysis of covariance (ANCOVA) were used, adjusting for age, body mass index (BMI), education level, and parity.

 Graphical Abstract